-My first long haul trip this year was planned as a Valentine's Day getaway with my girlfriend.
+My first long haul trip this year was planned as a Valentine's Day getaway with Megan.
 She badly needed the break, having taken the difficult decision to return to college after a hiatus of several years, but it wasn't to be; on the day of our travel the east coast of the United States was gripped by a severe winter storm which resulted in thousands of cancelled flights, including hers.
 The news reached me while my plane was taxiing to the gate at Orlando International Airport, leaving me little choice but to proceed with our joint plans on my own.

 Getting out of the airport took an eternity, due to me arriving on a flight without pre-clearance at the same time as several other international services.
 The worst bit of the nearly two hour wait, beyond the obvious realisation that Megan would not be there, was being both hungry and thirsty; I'd decided against eating airline silage in the full knowledge that America does fast food very well, but there were no options at all until after customs.

 I made an overdue meal stop immediately upon leaving the airport, and from there it took me just over an hour to drive to Daytona Beach, a resort city roughly fifty miles north-east of Orlando best known for being a mecca for motor sport enthusiasts.
 On a longer trip I'd have made time for a visit to the famous speedway, but with only an hour to play with I went straight to Boardwalk Amusements, a small fairground with half a dozen rides located right next to the waterfront.
 The weather for my visit was t-shirt friendly for an Irish visitor while still being extremely cold by Floridian standards; I was the only non-employee in sight.